Day 63

 I turned 30 yesterday

-May 28th, 2010 | View on map
+May 28th, 2010

 Eileen and Brian gave me this card (which Eileen made!) at breakfast yesterday.

 As it turns out, my mom had emailed the La Crosse Area Convention and Visitors Bureau to tell them I'd be in the area on my birthday, which is how Eileen found out about me.
-I also got a couple nice offers of free food and beer from the owners of local businesses (Rudy's Drive-in and the Pearl Street Brewery).
+I also got a couple of nice offers for free food and beer from the owners of local businesses (Rudy's Drive-in and the Pearl Street Brewery).
 And a few people just stopped me in the street to wish me a happy birthday.

 I also received almost 2000 emails yesterday, many very heartfelt and personal, after Martha's AP story started running in various news outlets.
 Thanks for all the kind words, everyone!
 It will take me a long, long time to read through all the emails, but I will read each one even if I can't reply to them all.